shaloo/docs.arcana/includes/text-snippets/discord_config_steps.md

-To enable Discord based social authentication in Web3 applications, developers must perform these three steps before integrating with the Arcana Auth SDK.
+To enable Discord social authentication in Web3 applications, developers must perform these three steps before integrating with the Arcana Auth SDK.

 ## Step 1: Use Arcana Dashboard